-When Rocchio's weights (see equation \ref{eq:18}) are used for calculating the weights of the query expansion terms, that are extracted from the pseudo-relevant documents, it can be observed that the expanded query vector measured by equation \ref{eqn:26} is relevant to the pseudo relevant documents.
-This reduces the term distribution difference between pseudo relevance documents and documents having expansion terms when terms are reweighed by Rochhio's weighing scheme.
-The intention is to assign low weight to a top ranked term (in an expanded query) if its relevance score with respect to the whole collection of documents is low.
-A number of experimental results support this observation for various languages \cite{zhang2016learning,paik2014incremental,wong2008re,carpineto2001information}, Hindi \cite{bhattacharya2016usingword,paik2014incremental}, Asian \cite{savoy2005comparative} and European languages \cite{darwish2014arabic,larkey2007light,amati2003probabilistic}.
+When Rocchio's weights (see Eq. \ref{eq:18}) are used for calculating the weights of the QE terms that are extracted from the pseudo-relevant documents, it can be observed that the expanded query vector measured by Eq. \ref{eqn:26} is relevant to the pseudo-relevant documents.
+This reduces the term distribution difference between the pseudo-relevant documents and the documents having expansion terms reweighted by Rocchio's weighting scheme.
+The intention is to assign a low weight to a top-ranked term (in an expanded query) if its relevance score with respect to the whole collection of documents is low.
+A number of experimental results support this observation for various languages such as Asian \cite{savoy2005comparative}, European \cite{darwish2014arabic,larkey2007light,amati2003probabilistic}, Hindi \cite{bhattacharya2016usingword,paik2014incremental}, and other languages \cite{zhang2016learning,paik2014incremental,wong2008re,carpineto2001information}.
 It has been observed that the reweighting system based on inverse term ranks also provides a favorable outcome \cite{hu2006improving,carpineto2002improving}.
 Another observation is that the document-based weights used for the original unexpanded query and the term distribution difference-based scores used for expansion terms have different units of measurement.
-Hence, before using them in equation \ref{eqn:26} their values must be normalized.
-A number of normalization approaches have been discussed in survey \cite{wong2008re} and it was observed that the discussed approaches commonly provide similar outcomes.
-However, reference \cite{montague2001relevance} observes the need for a better approach that not only normalizes data but also increases equality among normalized terms, which can be more expressive.
+Hence, before using them in Eq. \ref{eqn:26}, their values must be normalized.
+A number of normalization approaches have been discussed in the survey by Wong et al. \cite{wong2008re}; it was observed that the discussed approaches commonly provide similar outcomes.
+However, Montague and Aslam \cite{montague2001relevance} observe the need for a better approach that normalizes not only data but also increases equality among normalized terms, which can be more expressive.